slavanorm/course_ml_andrew_ng/README.md

-this code is only for information purposes. please do not use this as solutions.
+!this code is only for information purposes.
+!please do not use this as solutions.

 requirements:
 * octave or